Plea Options in Felony and Misdemeanor Cases

-Types of Criminal Pleas
+Types of Plea Options in Criminal Cases

-• No contest – sometimes known as “nolo contendere”
+No Contest – sometimes known as “nolo contendere.”

 What is a plea bargain or plea agreement?

-In a plea bargain or plea agreement, a Michigan criminal defense attorney and the prosecution work out a deal, which is known as a plea bargain or agreement.
-In a typical plea deal, the defendant agrees to plead guilty to the crime in exchange for some favorable treatment from the prosecution or the judge (often called a Cobb’s Agreement).
+A defense attorney and the prosecution work out a plea to a reduced charge in a plea or plea agreement.
+A plea to a reduced charge or in exchange for the dismissal of charges is called a plea bargain.
+In a typical plea deal, the defendant agrees to plead guilty to the crime in exchange for favorable treatment from the prosecution or the judge (often called aCCobb’s Agreement).
 Both sides usually get a benefit.
-For instance, the prosecution is guaranteed a conviction in some form, and the defendant may get a lighter sentence or lower charge than he might receive if he went to trial and was convicted by a jury.
+For instance, the prosecutor gets a conviction, albeit to a lesser charge, and the defendant might get a lighter sentence or lower charge.

 The criminal defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have a well-known track record of success and an unparalleled reputation for achieving extraordinary results.
 If you call us, we will help you understand your plea options in criminal cases and help you decide the best choice in your case.

 The plea bargain usually occurs after a defendant has pleaded not guilty or stood mute during the criminal arraignment.
 Different practices and procedures may apply in counties other than Oakland County, Wayne County, Macomb County, Livingston County, and Washtenaw County.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.